PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 ## Search Criteria

-In Grid component Search Criteria is used for Grid's data sorting, paginating & filtering.
-Search Criteria can be loaded from database, URL query or anywhere else.
+In the Grid component, Search Criteria is used for Grid's data sorting, paginating & filtering.
+Search Criteria can be loaded from the database, URL query or anywhere else.

 {{% notice info %}}
-Grid component itself does not manage Search Criteria but instead it provides interface for it.
+The Grid component itself does not manage Search Criteria but instead it provides an interface for it.
-In PrestaShop [Filters component](#) is used to resolve Search Criteria for Grid.
+In PrestaShop, the [Filters component](#) is used to resolve Search Criteria for a Grid.
 {{% /notice %}}

 {{% notice note %}}
 Search Criteria is immutable.
-This means that once Search Criteria is created it cannot be changed.
+This means that once a Search Criteria object is created it cannot be changed.
 {{% /notice %}}

 ### Creating Search Criteria

-Even though most of the time Search Criteria will be created using [Filters component](#), you can still create it by yourself.
-Grid provides simple implementation for it.
+Even though most of the time Search Criteria will be created using the [Filters component](#), you can still create it manually.
+Grid provides a simple implementation for it.

 ```php
 use PrestaShop\PrestaShop\Core\Grid\Search\SearchCriteria;